 Prepare.
 Upgrades require planning.
-The Workgroup Server, management application, and Web Security Manager all need to be stopped.
+The Workgroup Server, management application, and security application all need to be stopped.
 You do not want the databases to be in use during upgrade.
 Once stopped, take a full backup of the databases so that you can always come back to this point.
 Failures such as running out of resources in the database usually happen in the middle of changes.
 Trying to restart at the exact point of failure can be difficult.

 Use NSQJDBCMK.
 Nsqjdbcmk is the intended way to run the upgrade.
 An upgrade can be a combination of table changes (DDL) as well as new contents (DML).
 Some companies will allow only the DBA to make changes.
 One option that is often permitted is to use 2 IDs.
 One, for normal operation, that has permissions to change the contents, and a second, which is only used by nsqjdbcmk, that has the required administrative rights.
 Otherwise, it is possible for a DBA to run the scripts directly, noting they use a special command separator.
 Using manual tools such as script editors work, but create a chance that something will be missed.